lamhq/tech-notes/pages/devops/aws/20-big-data/5-athena.md

 ## Overview

-Athena is an interactive query service that makes it easy to analyze data in S3 using SQL.
+Athena is an interactive query service that makes it easy to **analyze data in S3 using SQL**.

-This allows you to directly query data in your S3 bucket without loading it into a database.
+It's the only service that allows you to directly query data in your S3 bucket (without loading it into a database).

 Most results are delivered within seconds.

 You pay only for the queries that you run.

-If you're ever faced with a scenario that's looking for a serverless SQL solution, Athena is your best choice.
-It's the only service that allows you to directly query your data that's stored in S3.

 ## How it works?

 To use Athena, you point to your data in Amazon S3, define the schema, and start querying by using standard SQL.

 You don’t need complex ETL jobs to prepare your data for analysis.

 ## Amazon Glue

-Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data.
+Glue is a serverless data integration service that makes it easy to **discover, prepare, and combine data**.

 It allows you to perform ETL workloads without managing underlying servers (it replaces EMR).

+It can design a schema for your data.

+You can discover and connect to over 70 different data sources.

 Glue is a serverless ETL.

-Glue can design a schema for your data.

-You can discover and connect to over 70 different data sources.

-In AWS Glue, you can specify the number of DPUs (data processing units) you want to allocate to an ETL job.
+You can specify the number of DPUs (data processing units) you want to allocate to an ETL job.

 ## Architecture diagram